 Another alternative to videos and images can be animation.
 Take a look at Text masking with snap.svg by Rachel Smith.
 Rachel’s work is marvelous.
 It is so fun and playful that you want to take it with you and use it in your project right away.
 Here, almost everything is done with the help of Snap.svg.

 SVG Video Mask Animation by Susan Lee

 Look familiar to you?
 I bet the first thing that comes to mind is an iconic Apple iPhone promo.
 And you are right.
 Susan Lee created a replica using SVG, GSAP and ScrollMagic.
 Neat, nifty and refined.

 What’s Behind the Mask?

-Mixing and matching various techniques lets developers come up with fantastic realizations – ones that do not overwhelm visitors nor weigh down the website.
-Text masking is an elegant, simple and time-proven way of transforming taglines or slogans into the star of the show.
+Mixing and matching various techniques lets developers create fantastic realizations that do not overwhelm visitors nor weigh down the website.
+Text masking is an elegant, simple, and time-proven way of transforming taglines or slogans into the star of the show.